phillipadsmith/2014.phillipadsmith.com/_posts/2015-04-08-keybase-io-pgp-from-start-to-finish.md

 If you don't feel comfortable hosting your private key on Keybase, then you have the option of not doing so.
 You won't be able to decrypt files using the Web interface, but -- if you're concerns are that high -- you probably know how to decrypt files elsewhere already.

-If if helps you to make a decision, here are a couple of points to consider:
+If helps you to make a decision, here are a couple of points to consider:

 - I don't personally host my private key on Keybase, [but I've been using PGP since 2009](http://pgp.mit.edu/pks/lookup?op=vindex&search=0x518BF15DD63C5D49) so the other tools are very familar to me

 - You can always delete your private key from Keybase once you've got the hang of encrypting and decrypting messages elsewhere

 ### Hurray, you've got a public PGP key